 Non-Bias-Based Policing Administrative Review

-Each year, the DPD conducts a documented administrative review of traffic stops, complaints and suspicious person contacts to ensure compliance with the law and to determine any deficiencies.
+Each year, Dublin Police conducts a documented administrative review of traffic stops, complaints and suspicious person contacts to ensure compliance with the law and to determine any deficiencies.

 In addition, data was analyzed to ensure gender and racial/ethnic characteristics were not being used against protected classes and minorities in traffic enforcement and self-initiated suspicious person contacts.
 Lastly, this report was used to determine if any patterns and/or trends exist that would require a need for further training or policy revisions.

-Annually, each DPD sworn officer receives a written performance evaluation, as well as takes part in a structured discussion about their performance with their respective supervisor.
+Annually, each Dublin Police sworn officer receives a written performance evaluation, as well as takes part in a structured discussion about their performance with their respective supervisor.
 The goals of these evaluations include:

 - ensuring the public that the agency’s personnel are qualified to carry out their assigned duties,